ANAS-ALFAAZ/NewsFusion/README.md

+# Problem Statement
+In today's fast-paced world, staying updated with the latest news is essential.
+However, users often find themselves navigating multiple websites or applications to catch up on the most relevant news from different domains such as economics, politics, technology, and general news.
+For example, users may need to visit The Economic Times for financial news, The Hindu for national updates, Hindustan Times for global headlines, and Times of India for general coverage.
+This process can be time-consuming and inefficient.

 # NewsFusion
 NewsFusion as the name suggests is the fusion of 4 different news sources.
 In other words, It is a web app that streamlines news from 4 sources in one place to amplify user experience.